Advanced Diploma in Theology and Ministry

 - 1 unit of Systematic Theology

-- 2 additional units from Biblical Studies and/or Christian Thought and History
+- 2 additional units from Field B (Biblical Studies) and/or Field C (Christian Thought and History)

 Units available for this award: